-We made additional capital expenditures of approximately RMB15.4 million (US\$2.1 million) from January 1, 2008 to March 31, 2008, principally for purchases of additional servers and computer equipment in order to accommodate the expected increase in usage of our online games and free email services and, to a lesser extent, for increased traffic on the NetEase websites.
-Our capital expenditure plans for the period from April 1, 2008 to December 31, 2008 have not yet been fixed, but we expect to spend an additional approximately RMB90.6 million (US\$12.4 million), primarily for the same purposes.
-Contracts have not been signed for this expected spending.
-Our capital expenditures in 2008 have been, and are expected to continue to be, funded through operating cash flows and through our existing capital resources.
+We made additional capital expenditures of approximately RMB23.0 million (US\$3.4 million) from January 1, 2009 to March 31, 2009, principally for purchases of additional servers and computer equipment in order to accommodate the expected increase in usage of our online games and free email services and, to a lesser extent, for increased traffic on the NetEase websites, as well as for certain construction related to the Hangzhou property mentioned above.
+Our capital expenditure plans for server and computer equipment for the period from April 1, 2009 to December 31, 2009 have not yet been fixed, but we expect to spend an additional approximately RMB90.0 million (US\$13.2 million), primarily for the same purposes.
+Certain contracts have been signed for this expected spending, and the related outstanding commitment as of December 31, 2008 was RMB4.2 million (US\$0.6 million).